 As you earn your master’s and complete your fieldwork hours, you’ll have time to explore your areas of interest within the field.

-According to the Bureau of Labor Statistics (BLS), employment for marriage and family therapists is projected to grow 22 percent from 2019 to 2029.1
+According to the U.S. Bureau of Labor Statistics (BLS), employment for marriage and family therapists is projected to grow 15 percent from 2022 to 2032.2

 Start Your LMFT Path at Pepperdine